Manoj-Athi/crud-mern/README.md

 # CRUD operations using MERN stack

-This website is a question forum and made to look like Stack Overflow.
+This project is a simple Mern stack application used to perform crud operations

 ## Technologies used: